vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 But my milk bottle is much deeper than the carafe container, so I need a similar tube but a longer version of it.
 I found it on AliExpress, a 6 mm {{imgBasket}} [stainless steel tube](https://s.click.aliexpress.com/e/_ombnM7I) with a length of 215 mm.

-The adapter fits perfect on a 6 mm but also on an 8 mm tube.
+The adapter fits perfectly on a 6 mm but also on an 8 mm tube.

 Now I need to test if this setup also works as intended.
 If it still can suck the milk through the extra long tube and no air comes in.